fracpete/mini-weka/README.md

 ## Code base

-The code base of *mini-weka* is synced with Weka's subversion repository, `trunk` branch up to the following revision:
+The code base of *mini-weka* is synced (manually) with Weka's subversion repository, `trunk` branch up to the following revision:

 ```
 r15559 - 2020-04-17 20:13:17 +1200 (Fri, 17 Apr 2020)